SmileiPIC/Smilei/doc/Sphinx/collisions.rst

   :width: 10cm

   Stopping power of test electrons into a background electron population.
   Each point is one simulation.
-The black line is Frankel's theory (Ref.
-[6]).
+The black line is Frankel's theory [Frankel1979]_.

 .. rubric:: 6.
 Conductivity